MidnightsPride/Phantasmedia/README.md

 Used a youtube tutorial on how to create this spp as I was a bit stuck

 # Features
-The app is a responsive site, compatible for phone, tablet and computer
+* The app is a responsive site, compatible for phone, tablet and computer
+* The API used for the site is OpenWeatherMap.
+Site is here: https://openweathermap.org/weather-dashboard

 # Deployed Site